JonathanDutt/article-components/README.md

 Analyze how an internal `#id` anchor behaves.
 Consider what your goal is.
 Ask yourself some relevant questions to help with a solution:

-- Can I capture when an element has triggered a `click` event?
-- Can I apply that same functionality to many elements?
-- Where is the anchor pointing?
 - Can I select an element using a dynamic selector string?
 - Can I confirm an element exists?
 - How far from the top of the document is an element?